seamplex/feenox/doc/sds.md

  * Intel C compiler

-FeenoX relies on four open source libraries, with three of then being optional.
+FeenoX depends on four open source libraries, with three of then being optional.
 The only mandatory library is the GNU Scientific Library which is part of the GNU/Linux operating system and as such is readily available in all distributions as `libgsl-dev`.
 The sources of the rest of the optional libraries are also widely available in most common GNU/Linux distributions.
 In effect, doing

 ```terminal
 sudo apt-get install gcc make libgsl-dev libsundials-dev petsc-dev slepc-dev